algorithmancy/DodgeTheGuards/README.md

 This project uses Unity 2018.4.22f1.

-When you run the SampleScene, you will see three sprites: The blue Hunter, the orange Guard and the Quarry, which looks like a bullseye.
+When you run the `SampleScene`, you will see three sprites: The blue Hunter, the orange Guard and the Quarry, which looks like a bullseye.

 ![Three Sprites](images/threesprites.JPG)